galaxyproject/galaxy-hub/src/tutorials/nt_rnaseq/index.md

 - Reads contained within mature exons - these align perfectly to the reference genome
 - Reads that span splice junctions in the mature mRNA - these align with gaps to the reference genome

-Spliced mappers have been developed to efficiently map transcript-derived reads against genomes. [`HISAT`](https://ccb.jhu.edu/software/hisat2/index.shtml) is an accurate and fast tool for mapping spliced reads to a genome.
+Spliced mappers have been developed to efficiently map transcript-derived reads against genomes. [`HISAT`](https://ccb.jhu.edu/software/HISAT2/index.shtml) is an accurate and fast tool for mapping spliced reads to a genome.
 Another popular spliced aligner is [`TopHat`](https://ccb.jhu.edu/software/tophat/index.shtml), but we will be using `HISAT` in this tutorial.
 For more details on these tools see our introductory [RNAseq tutorial](/tutorials/rb_rnaseq/).

-## Spliced mapping with HiSat
+## Spliced mapping with HISAT

-We will run HiSat with the following settings:
+We will run HISAT with the following settings:

  - **Single end or paired reads?**: `Collection of paired reads`
  - **Source for the reference genome to align against**: `Use a built-in genome` > `Mouse (Mus Musculus): mm10`